neverfap-deluxe/nfd-discord/README.md

 TODO: NFD Bot command which allows you to capture what was written/said in a server and post it to twitter or reddit.
 That would be awesome.
 TODO: Put social links in some of the messages.
 As in, join our facebook and our twitter account
 TODO: Maybe have automated messages which advertises the socials
-TODO: Discord Channel display website and socials more prominently.
 TODO: Journal counters?